 Iowa vs. Drake Women's Basketball Predictions & Picks - November 19

-Sunday's contest at Carver-Hawkeye Arena has the Drake Bulldogs (3-0) squaring off against the Iowa Hawkeyes (3-1) at 7:00 PM ET (on November 19).
-Our computer prediction projects a close 75-74 win for Drake, so expect a tight matchup.
+Sunday's contest between the Drake Bulldogs (3-0) and the Iowa Hawkeyes (3-1) at Carver-Hawkeye Arena has a good chance to be a competitive matchup, as our computer prediction projects a final score of 76-73, with Drake taking home the win.
+Tipoff is at 7:00 PM ET on November 19.

-In their last outing on Thursday, the Hawkeyes suffered a 65-58 loss to Kansas State.
+The Hawkeyes are coming off of a 65-58 loss to Kansas State in their most recent game on Thursday.

-The Hawkeyes fell in their most recent matchup 65-58 against Kansas State on Thursday.
-The Bulldogs are coming off of an 85-73 victory against Iowa State in their last outing on Sunday.
-Caitlin Clark scored a team-best 24 points for the Hawkeyes in the loss.
-Taylor McAulay's team-leading 27 points paced the Bulldogs in the win.
+The Hawkeyes fell in their last outing 65-58 against Kansas State on Thursday.
+The Bulldogs took care of business in their most recent outing 85-73 against Iowa State on Sunday.
+Caitlin Clark scored a team-leading 24 points for the Hawkeyes in the loss.
+Taylor McAulay recorded 27 points, two rebounds and three assists for the Bulldogs.

 Catch college basketball action all season long on Fubo!